yefuwang/redkv/README.md

 ## `.set(key, value) => Promise`

 The `set` API writes the key-value pair to all stores in the RedKV instance.
-Both the key and the value should be strings.
+Both the key and the value are stored as strings.
+If the key or the value is a number, it will be converted to a string.
+Other non-string types, such as objects, `undefined`, or `null`, will cause this API to return a promise that rejects.

 ```javascript
 let kvStore = new RedKV();